Skip to content

 Interactive GPU Session

-To obtain an interactive GPU session, you can use the following command from a login node,
+To obtain an interactive GPU session, you can use a command like the following from a login node,

 (base) uherathmudiyanselage1 at compute-gpu-02 in /work/uherathmudiyanselage1